eclipse-hono/hono/site/documentation/content/api/Device-Registration-API.md

 ### Create a device

 An HTTP `POST` method request on the device endpoint triggers the device creation in the device registry.

+*NOTE* : when a device is created, an empty set of credentials MUST be created for this device.

 #### URL pattern
 The device id value can be optionally appended to the URL : `devices/{tenantID}/{deviceId}`.